Research suggests new dangers from healthcare-associated infections (HAIs) for patients at risk of contracting infective endocarditis.

 Bacterial endocarditis is caused by germs that commonly enter the body through the nose, mouth, or gut.
 Because bacteria can enter the bloodstream through ordinary dental procedures, high-risk patients are prescribed antibiotics before dental procedures.

 The new study, undertaken at Rutgers Robert Wood Johnson Medical School, suggests that there are new risk factors for this dangerous infection, including implanted heart devices, being on dialysis, IV drug abuse, and a chronically compromised immune system.

 Researchers report that the number of patients hospitalized primarily for endocarditis since 2004 has decreased.
 However, the number of people who contract endocarditis within a hospital facility, as a result of exposure to staphylococcus bacteria, has increased in that same time.
 Why?
 Scientists say dental care and improved health care practices have decreased risk of infection outside a hospital, while staph populations inside hospital facilities have increased the risk to patients.

 Infectious endocarditis is a serious development as a secondary infection for a hospitalized patient.
 This study points to the growing danger of contracting deadly infections in hospitals where patients go for help—not to be hurt or killed by infectious germs that flourish in healthcare settings.

 Washington, D.C. medical malpractice law firm helps if you suffer a serious medical mistake

-Schochor and Staton, P.A. has a successful track record of aggressively pursuing compensation on behalf of clients injured by medical malpractice.
+Schochor, Staton, Goldberg, and Cardea, P.A. has a successful track record of aggressively pursuing compensation on behalf of clients injured by medical malpractice.
 If you are injured by a healthcare provider, call us at 410-234-1000 to set up a free consultation to discuss your injury.